sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 <pubkey/hss_lms/lm-ots-params>` and :ref:`Supported LMS parameter sets
 <pubkey/hss_lms/lms-params>`.
 Finally, ``SEED`` and ``I`` of the root LMS tree
 are given.
-The classes ``HSS_LMS_PublicKeyInternal`` and ``HSS_LMS_PrivateKeyInternal`` realize the public and secret key, respectively.
+The classes ``HSS_LMS_PublicKeyInternal`` and ``HSS_LMS_PrivateKeyInternal`` realize the public and secret keys, respectively.

-Botan's HSS/LMS implementation derives LMS seeds and identifiers by the same method Cisco's reference implementation applies.
+Botan's HSS implementation derives LMS seeds and identifiers using the same method Cisco's reference implementation applies.
 This approach is called ``SECRET_METHOD 2`` in the Cisco implementation's configuration.
 ``SEED`` and ``I`` of child LMS trees are derived from the values of their parents and their position in the hypertree.
 This operation is similar to the